syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Print-Grid.md

 Print dialog in Chrome browser

-## Print Visible Page
+## Print visible page

-By default, the Grid will print all records.
-To print current page, you need to set `PrintMode` as `CurrentPage` in `PageSettings` property.
+By default, the grid will print all records.
+To print current page, you need to set the `PrintMode` as `CurrentPage` in the `PageSettings` property.

 {% tabs %}